What's the meaning of the phrase 'Carbon footprint'?

 It was space exploration that gave the word a new lease of life, not via the moon landings and the celebrated 'one small step for man', but as a term indicating the oval area that a spacecraft aimed to land in.
 That was defined in 1965 in the Science Year newsletter:

 "Footprint, the proposed landing area for a spacecraft."

 Following that, the field of computing took up the term and before long there were footprints on our desks.
 The December 1982 edition of Computerworld magazine referred to the 'desktop footprint':

 "One area is the introduction of terminals with smaller footprints that are designed for the executive's desk."

 This introduced the idea of the effect of the PC on our desktop and the notion that 'small footprint good; large footprint bad'.

 The term 'carbon footprint', otherwise expressed as the 'global footprint' or 'ecological footprint', is now widely used, although possibly less so in the USA than in other parts of the English-speaking world.
-The term was introduced to a UK audience in the early years of the new millennium; for example, this piece from the Welsh newspaper The Western Mail, July 2005:
+The term was introduced to a UK audience in the early years of the new millennium; for example, this piece from the BBC magazine Vegetarian Good Food, April 1999:

 Footprints are creeping into some very odd places.
 My guess is that 'chocolate footprints' won't be the end of it.